Airborne leaflet propaganda: World War II

 Distribution of airborne leaflet propaganda was used by both Allied and Axis forces in the Second World War, starting with a Royal Air Force leaflet drop over the port of Kiel in September 1939.
-During the Phoney War most of the Royal Air Force's operations consisted of airborne leaflet dropping, as the United Kingdom wanted Nazi Germany to be the first country to begin strategic bombing of civilian areas in order to avoid deterring neutral powers such as the United States from supporting the Allies.
+During the Phoney War most of the Royal Air Force's operations consisted of airborne leaflet dropping, as the United Kingdom wanted Nazi Germany to be the first country to begin strategic bombing of civilian areas to avoid deterring neutral powers such as the United States from supporting the Allies.

 The first proposal to construct a special bomb with which to disperse airborne leaflets was put forward by British air force officers during World War II.
 The most successful "leaflet bomb" model of the War was the Monroe bomb, invented in 1943 by USAAF Captain James Monroe of the 305th Bombardment Group.
 It was developed from laminated paper containers that had been used to transport M-17 incendiary bombs.

 The British improved the use of hydrogen balloons to carry leaflets over German lines.
-Some of the V-1 flying bombs launched by the Germans against southern England carried leaflets – they were contained in a cardboard tube at the tail of a missile.
-This would be ejected by a small gunpowder charge while the V1 was in mid-air, en route to its target.
+Some of the V-1 flying bombs launched by the Germans against southern England carried leaflets in a cardboard tube at the tail of a missile.
+This would be ejected by a small gunpowder charge while the V1 was in flight.

 Allied airborne leaflets printed during WWII were "factual, in the main truthful, and served (or so it was claimed) to create a reputation for reliability both in supplying information and refuting German accounts which we said to be untruthful".
 Often the leaflets did not reach their intended targets because they were dropped from such high altitudes and often drifted over lakes and rural areas.
-Furthermore, there were various elements which made dropping leaflets on targets difficult, like slow airspeed, short range, and case of attack by enemy.
-Also, a navigation system was in the middle of developing, and improving the accuracy of leaflet drop was difficult at that time.
+Furthermore, there were various elements which made dropping leaflets on targets difficult, like slow airspeed, short range, and attack by enemy.